alexander-kastil/angular-basics/labs/L1-base-layout/readme.md

 ## Steps Outlined

 - Check the environment setup
-- Scaffold the project and create the layout
+- Scaffold the project and add base configuration
+- Create the base layout
 - Add the menu service and load the menu items in the navbar
+- Add support for GitHub Copilot (optional)

 ## Check the environment setup: